GenWise/razorpay-to-sheets/README.md

 ## Extract Partial Payments

-The `extract_partial_payments.py` script allows you to identify payment links where the amount paid is less than the total amount (partially paid or unpaid links).
+The `extract_partial_payments.py` script allows you to identify payment links where:
+1. The amount paid is less than the total amount
+2. The status is "created" (active links awaiting payment)

 ### Features

 - Reads data directly from the Google Sheet
-- Identifies all payment links where amount paid < total amount
+- Identifies payment links with status "created" where amount paid < total amount
 - Calculates the due amount for each payment link
 - Sorts results by due amount (highest to lowest)
+- Creates/updates a "Partial Payments" tab in the same Google Sheet
+- Sends an email summary to the specified recipient with:
+  - Total due amount
+  - Due amount split by Reference IDs starting with "July" vs others
+  - Link to the Google Sheet
-- Exports results to a CSV file
+- Exports results to a CSV file (optional)
-- Displays a summary of the top 5 partial payments

 ### Usage